HAXN24/Currency-Converter-API-JAVA/README.md

 # Currency-Converter-API-JAVA

 A java-based software that uses real-time exchange rate from Currency Data API - Limited to CAD,USD,PHP with JAVAFX

-<h2>NOTE:</h2>
-A Filipino living in Canada who often looks for exchange rates between CAD,USD,PHP.
-I wanted to make my own currency exchange software!

 <h2>Features:</h2>